 There are a variety of fish tacos sides that make a full meal.

 The most popular option is beans and rice.
+Some of our favorites include:

 - Easy Instant Pot Cilantro Lime Rice